August 31, 2023

 Youth athletes who lack confidence will struggle and shut down to avoid being vulnerable in front of groups like their peers.
 This reduces their ability to receive information (coaching feedback).
 The lack of confidence to try something and fail doesn't let them work on skills necessary to perform at their personal best level while under pressure.

-For example, a soccer player who struggles with headers because they were never taught the proper mechanics, might be too nervous to focus on a practice centered on corner kicks.
+For example, a soccer player who struggles with headers because they were never taught the proper mechanics, maybe too nervous to focus on a practice centered on corner kicks.
 Then in games, a missed chance for a header into the goal can lead to further insecurity.
 Athletes can overcome the negative impact of peer influence through training.

 In one study that surveyed volleyball players of various skill levels, it was noted that highly skilled volleyball players thrived from critiques of their teammates.
 It forced them to work and try harder.
 But, volleyball players that were less skilled became intimidated by teammate critiques, and sometimes lost focus during practice.